rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/test-smart-contract.md

 ### Step 2: Create Tests

-1. Navigate to the `test` directory in the root directory of your project, this is where we recommend storing all test files:
+1. Navigate to the `test` directory in the root directory of your project, this is recommended for storing all test files:
     ```shell
     cd test
     ```